wongjenn/server-nodejs/README.md

 # server-nodejs

 [Udemy's](https://www.udemy.com/) lesson for Advanced React and Redux focusing on authentication for the server side.
-This is testing the authentication for SignUp, Signin and other.
+This is creating the authentication for SignUp, Signin and other.

 - utilitizes expressjs, http, bodyParser, morgan, mongoose, nodemon, bcrypt-node.js, jwt-simple, passport plus passport-jwt and passport-local.
 - created a database, [mongodb](https://www.mongodb.com/) was used.